The care of elderly parents or any other older care recipient is one of the most stressful things that a person can do.

 10. Take down your expectations.
 In other words, stop expecting your parents to be like they once were.

-Stop expecting that you are supposed to be and do everything for your elderly parents.
-Be realistic, be smart and be good to yourself.
+Stop expecting what you are supposed to be and do everything for your elderly parents.
+Be realistic, be smart, and be good to yourself.

 She knows caregivers often feel they should spend every minute of the time they have left with their loved one, “but you can’t.
 You must have time away so that you continue to be patient and loving and gentle and caring because otherwise you get to the end of your rope and you snap,” she said.Today.com